 Okay, so why do we care?
 Well, as humans, we process pictures very quickly – in fact, faster than text, video, or audio.
 Visuals allow us to make a really quick decision about whether we are going to engage with something.
 Which is why, as brand owners, we have to care about building an online presence for ourselves that looks both professional and beautiful.
 Too often, I see entrepreneurs whose gifts go unseen because visually, they come across as amateur.
 And coming across as amateur is a surefire way for customers to dismiss you, no matter how great your product is, even if what you offer could help them immensely.

-So today I want to share four quick photography tips that you can start implementing today (plus a free bonus that you’re going to want to download!).
-For the purposes of this post, I won’t be talking about actual photo content (i.e. what’s being captured), I’m only going to speak to the quality of a photo (i.e. how it looks in the end).
+Here are four quick photography tips that you can start implementing immediately (plus a free bonus that you’re going to want to download!).
+For the purposes of this post, I won’t be talking about actual photo content (i.e. how to use your camera), but I will share impactful tips that will help you create high-quality images for your brand.
 Let’s get started.

 #1: Establish Your Brand Style

 I know, I know.
 This is something I say…a lot.
 But I promise you- if you know your style, you will create smarter visual content.
 For instance, I can recognize immediately when certain colors or elements don’t match (or complement) my brand.
-So I just don’t consider posting those images.
+So I won’t even consider posting those images.
 Why?
-Because I want my online presence to be cohesive and inconsistencies like that can throw everything off.
+Because I want consistent branding that builds trust with my audience and inconsistencies like that can throw everything off.
+I also only want to share what will attract my future ideal customer.
+That means not posting every single picture I take or project I’ve worked on if it’s not necessarily my style and won’t resonate with my actual dream clients.
 Remember:You can post a pretty photo, but it doesn't mean it will help you sell. #pictureabetterbrand Click To Tweet

 #2: Shoot As Close To The Finished Product As Possible

 Imagine that you’re sitting at a cafe, finishing up a great breakfast meeting for a partnership that you’ve finally booked.
-You haven’t finished your coffee yet when you look around — this cafe is insanely adorable.
-You decide to Instagram this and tease your followers with good news from the meeting.
-So you take out your phone and snap a few pictures- mostly of your coffee and the other half of your avocado toast.
+You haven’t finished your coffee yet when you look around—this cafe is insanely adorable.
+You decide to share this on Instagram and tease your followers with good news from the meeting.
+So you take out your phone and snap a few pictures—mostly of your coffee and the other half of your avocado toast.
 These photos are not your best; the angle is weird, there are crumbs on the table, and you can see your reflection in the utensils.
-But instead of deleting them, you hastily apply whatever VSCO filter looks best and post away.
+But instead of deleting them, you hastily apply a VSCO filter and post away.
 Behind-the-scenes pics don’t have to be amazing quality because that’s what makes it real, right?

 #3: Prep Your Photo